vignesh-chaturvedi/BudgetRail/README.md

 The repository now contains an owner control plane for native fixed USDC delegations, a complete autonomous x402 request → challenge → pay → retry → unlock loop, a verifiable Agent Registry identity, and an adversarial judge console that proves success, over-budget denial, expiry, and revocation.
 All phase proofs pass on an isolated Surfpool devnet fork without a custom onchain program.

 The codebase includes a portable long-running Node container, fail-closed release readiness, public endpoint quotas, dynamic agent metadata, a deployment/demo/submission kit, and a separate local mainnet-canary harness.

-Public hosting, clean-browser acceptance, the video, and final live evidence links are completed after the release commit is pushed.
+The demo is live at **[budgetrail.onrender.com](https://budgetrail.onrender.com)**, where the full Identity → Pay → Challenge cap → Revoke → Prove loop runs with no wallet, login, or local setup.
+Every signature it produces is verifiable in Solana Explorer against the deployment's own read-only ledger view.
+The recorded video and the final evidence links remain outstanding.

 Mainnet writes remain intentionally locked in the hosted application.
 The only mainnet write path is the local Phase 7 CLI: it pins canonical USDC and the native Subscriptions Program, enforces an exact 0.20 USDC exposure, requires a private RPC and explicit acknowledgement, records finalized evidence, revokes authority, and sweeps every disposable balance.